Frequently asked questions.

 A: Subject to safety and other protocol, feel free to take as many pictures as you would like.
 Subject to their primary responsibilities, guides are able to assist and facilitate with photos and videos.
 Guests can bring a photographer, but they would be required to purchase a seat in addition to a day rate for the photographer.

-Q: How do I get in and out of the helicopter?
+Q: Do I have to jump out of the helicopter?